grampelberg/saunter.org/content/posts/kubernetes-line-by-line.md

         - frontend
 ```

-By matching the name we're running, the weight of 100 will be applied to
+By matching the `app.kubernetes.io/name` label, the specified weight of 100 will
-scheduling decisions if a pod is already running on a node.
-This is flexible and
+be applied to scheduling decisions if a pod is already running on a node.
+This
-you could make it select across a whole application (`guestbook`) either
+is flexible and you could make it select across a whole application
-co-scheduling resources that work in concert or keeping hungry pods separate for
+(`guestbook`) either co-scheduling resources that work in concert or keeping
-performance reasons.
+hungry pods separate for performance reasons.

 Note: if you're running 1.18, there is a new field
 [`topologySpreadConstraints`][spread-constraints] that provides more